What are Customers Looking for Online?

 How to start a taxi company in Zimbabwe

 In total, I collected over 36,000 suggestions.
-While most of them were relevant, like “how to get more customers in my shop”, there were a fair few that either applied to a different area “How to start a taxi company in Zimbabwe” or just weren’t relevant at all “How to watch the Apprentice season 7”.
+While most of them were relevant, like “how to get more customers in my shop”, there were a fair few that either applied to a different area “How to start a taxi company in Zimbabwe” or just were not relevant at all “How to watch the Apprentice season 7”.
 We needed to sort through our findings to pull out the real gems, and this is where the Google Analytics keyword planner came along.

-Now, you can just give Google Adwords a few keywords (like holidays Yorkshire, B&Bs Yorkshire, Bed and Breakfasts Yorkshire etc.) or, if you’ve got a big list like ours you can upload them as a .CSV file.
+Now, you can just give Google Adwords a few keywords (like holidays Yorkshire, B&Bs Yorkshire, Bed and Breakfasts Yorkshire etc.) or, if you have got a big list like ours you can upload them as a .CSV file.
 Just remember that you can only upload a maximum 3,000 records at a time.

 What businesses want

-Every time we uploaded a set of records to Google Adwords it told us which searches were the most popular and let us download the list.
+Every time we uploaded a set of records to Google Adwords it told us which searches were the most popular, and let us download the list.
 Every time we downloaded the list, we deleted any search suggestions that had had 0 searches within our area.
 Finally, we combined the searches we had left over.

-And what were the top issues facing business?
+You may be wondering, what were the top issues facing business?
 Digital marketing, general marketing, managing finances and writing business plans.